robocorp/robotframework-lsp/README.md

 After having `robotframework-lsp` installed, some settings may need to be configured:

-- the `robot.language-server.python` may need to be configured to point to a Python 3.7+ Python so that the Language Server can be started (after changing this setting, VSCode itself may need to be restarted).
+- the `robot.language-server.python` may need to be configured to point to a Python 3.7+ interpreter so that the Language Server can be started (after changing this setting, VSCode itself may need to be restarted).

 - the `robot.python.executable` must point to a Python installation where `robotframework` and dependent